proto0654/aeroline/memory-bank/activeContext.md

 - Consider adding more modal features if needed (animations, custom callbacks)
 - Continue with other project features
 - Ensure all new pages use the unified modal system
+- ✅ Continue styling and refining UI components, such as the V-Calendar.

 ## Active Decisions
 - All modals MUST use ModalManager and DaisyUI structure